marcosvdotcom/cb_sandbox/pages/crabtree.md

 In 2021, the **University of Idaho Library and the Bowers Lab** received a $240,206 three-year grant to 3-d digitize a small subset of the massive collection, in the hopes of bringing the extraordinary creativity, talent, and history of Donald Crabtree to a broader audience.

 > Many times, I have asked myself, what is the purpose of lithic technology and experimental archaeology and what impact will it have on our knowledge of the Stone Age?
-One answer always persists: It is a useful aid in the interpretation and understanding of the fossilized remains of human behavior patterns of prehistoric societies….The future of prehistoric technology (research) is, indeed, vast with an unforeseeable end."
-Don Crabtree, “The Potential of Lithic Technology"
+One answer always persists: It is a useful aid in the interpretation and understanding of the fossilized remains of human behavior patterns of prehistoric societies….The future of prehistoric technology (research) is, indeed, vast with an unforeseeable end.
+Don Crabtree, in The Potential of Lithic Technology

 ### Crabtree Collections Around Idaho and the World